It’s Time To Embrace The Virtual Retail Salesperson

 Maybe, if you get hundreds of thousands of visits a month, you add live visual chat to your website, if not, maybe you pivot to launch an affiliate strategy with a company like Salesfloor and make it available for your full-time employees.

-I hope you walk away not hopeless but instead with the attitude and ability to ask more How can I questions than Why can’t I. And then find a way, whatever you need to do, to make it happen.
+I hope you walk away not hopelessly but instead with the attitude and ability to ask more "How can I" questions than "Why can’t I".
+And then find a way, whatever you need to do, to make it happen.